Share

 Your no-nonsense guide to better risk assessment.

-If you were one of those people who spent a lot of time in outdoors-themed organizations growing up, then you know that they emphasize being prepared for whatever life throws at you.
-The goal, at least in a wilderness setting, is to anticipate potential problems to the degree that they’re easier to handle.
+If you spent a lot of time in outdoors-themed organizations growing up, then you know that they emphasize being prepared for whatever life throws at you.
+The goal is to anticipate and prepare for potential problems so that they’re easier to handle.
 In survival situations, proactivity outweighs reactivity.

 The same strategies hold true with project risk management.
-The better prepared you are, the less time you spend struggling to deal with issues, which leads to successful projects.
+The better prepared you are, the less time you spend dealing with issues.

 What is project risk management?